mebeim/aoc/2020/README.md

 element.

 We can do this the dumb way: loop over each possible subsequence and compute the sum every time.
-This approach is cubic in time (O(n<sup>3</sup>)).
-We are smart though, and after thinking about it for a couple minutes we figure out that this can be done in a single scan of the input sequence (O(n) time).
+This approach is cubic in time (O(n<sup>3</sup>), *iff* I am not mistaken, well it's *at least* quadratic for sure).
+We are smart though, and after thinking about it for a couple minutes we figure out that this can be done in linear time with a single scan of the input sequence.

 We can take advantage of the *cumulative sum*, also known as [running total][wiki-running-total].
 Given a sequence `S` of numbers, the sum of